mariosknl/Bare-Metal-Forms-and-Helpers/README.md

-# BUILDING WITH ACTIVE RECORD
+# BARE METAL FORMS AND HELPERS

-In this project we are building with active record on Rails.
+In this project we are building forms with pure HTML at first and then creating railsy versions of them.
-Created with Model & Column & Association & Validation principals.

-# Notes
-- In our seed.rb file you will find dummy data.
-- data_plan.md File is our warm-up sketch.

 # Authors